What we know about the Natanz nuclear site attack

 “And Israel will continue to defend itself against Iran’s aggression and terrorism,” he said.

 Israel has stood in firm opposition to the nuclear accord, citing concerns about Iran’s nuclear capabilities.
-Tehran insists its program is peaceful.
+Tehran insists that its program is peaceful.

 U.S. Defense Secretary Lloyd Austin met with Netanyahu on Monday and told reporters that “efforts will continue” to re-engage in nuclear talks with Iran.